Akira-Emanon-69/Repository_fucked/README.md

 # Repository_fucked
-Fist time posting this cand of shit
+First time posting this type of shit